JoseMorenoJ/VectorRace/README.md

 MainMenu <------------------Exit---------- PauseMenu
 ```

-Similarly, we will need to define a Context for those states (which will be the components of the class, basicaly).
+Similarly, we will need to define a Context for those states (which will be the components of the class, basically).

 ### Check local files in the laptop, there should be a "ToDo" file somewhere